sina-HSA/imec_task/README.md

 B = C*A + B

 where A is a scalar, and A and B are vectors of the same length.
-The SAXPY algorithm performs this operation on all elements of the vectors x and y.
+The SAXPY algorithm performs this operation on all elements of the vectors A and B.

 # SST-Elements Implementation
 This repository contains an implementation of the SAXPY algorithm as part of SST-Elements.
 SST-Elements is a collection of simulation models that are used to simulate the behavior of computer systems and networks.